un-ts/vue-translator/README.md

   </div>
 </template>
 <script>
 export default {
   name: 'custom-component', // it is needed for better cache for < 0.6.0, after >= 0.6.0 not required
   translator: {
     zh: {
-        message: '我的信息'
+      message: '我的信息',
     },
     en: {
-        message: 'My Message'
+      message: 'My Message',
-      }
+    },
-    }
+  },
 }
 </script>
 ```